IABTechLab/uid2docs/docs/sharing/sharing-overview.md

 - [UID2 Portal Sharing Permissions](#uid2-portal-sharing-permissions)
   - [Steps for Granting Sharing Permission](#steps-for-granting-sharing-permission) -->

 In UID2, sharing is a process for distributing raw UID2s securely between UID2 participants.
-To protect raw UID2s from unauthorized access, the originating participant (sender) must encrypt the raw UID2s into UID2 tokens before transmission.
-The destination participants (receivers) must decrypt the UID2 tokens into raw UID2s for internal use.
+To protect raw UID2s from unauthorized access, the originating participant (sender) must encrypt the raw UID2s into UID2 sharing tokens before transmission.
+The destination participants (receivers) must decrypt the UID2 sharing tokens into raw UID2s for internal use.

-The UID2 sender specifies which receivers can decrypt their tokens, by configuring permissions in the UID2 Portal.
+The UID2 sender specifies which receivers can decrypt their UID2 sharing tokens, by configuring permissions in the UID2 Portal.
 When a sender grants permission to a receiver for UID2 sharing, the sender's decryption keys are shared with the receiver via a UID2 SDK.
 As part of sharing, the UID2 SDKs and APIs take care of the encryption and decryption.

 For example, let's say that an advertiser (sender) wants to share raw UID2s with a trusted sharing partner who is a DSP, for segment creation via an API.
-Using sharing, the advertiser can encrypt the raw UID2s into UID2 tokens and send them securely to the DSP (receiver).
-The DSP, who is also taking part in sharing, has access to the advertiser's decryption keys and can therefore decrypt the UID2 tokens into raw UID2s for segment creation.
+Using sharing, the advertiser can encrypt the raw UID2s into UID2 sharing tokens and send them securely to the DSP (receiver).
+The DSP, who is also taking part in sharing, has access to the advertiser's decryption keys and can therefore decrypt the UID2 sharing tokens into raw UID2s for segment creation.

 There are many scenarios for sharing.
 For details, see [Sharing Use Cases](sharing-use-cases.md)<!-- (**GWH_link issue here**) -->.